Saturday, November 14, 2009

 Uncle Freud must really be smiling in his grave today knowing what he stated with authority years and years ago is still haunting the descendents of those who condemned and wrote him off as 'inflammatory' or 'obscene' or even 'blasphemous'.
 Today, as I learnt about the theoretical roots of aggression and calm, I realized what a thin rope it is we walk and how easy it is to cross over to wild rage from a poised sanguinity.

 Freud’s psycho-analysis which is based on instincts and two primary principles of sex and aggression being the reasons for every action and reaction by us humans (I have new respect for Uncle Freud who understood the two basic things which drive us all more than a generation ago).
 While there are many types of instincts, those which stand out and are considered the most important are two – Eros and Thanatos.
 Simply stated, Eros are what we better know as Life instincts and Thanatos are the Death instincts.
 Those who have more of life instincts are more composed, cheerful, laid back and relaxed while the death instinct people are those who have that aggressive streak in them.
 They are easily excitable, more often than not emotionally unstable and have an inclination towards violence.
-Normal are those who can successfully strike a balance between the two are the happiest as they are considered normal.

 When I heard this explanation, I thought to myself happily that I am rather cheerful, laid back bordering on lazy and don’t get easily angry, but not discarding those few occasions when I do lose my temper, it’s nothing short of uncontrollable rage.
 So, I safely classified myself as compound of the two.
 However, it soon struck me that maintaining a balance between the two is walking a tight rope which stands precariously over a deep gorge.
 That is when my mind started galloping to places where no reign ever holds it down.
 I got to thinking how easy it is to cross over from peaceful sanity into horrifying insanity which pushes me into unimaginable corners of that pitch darkness where I go blind with wrath.
 How love which turns into passion soon transforms into a frenzy or a minor altercation becomes a war.
 How spiteful and hurtful I get and so easily or those unexplained emotional outbursts.